darcyclarke/rawkit/README.md

 ## FAQ

 ### Should this be in node core?
 *Maybe*.
-A flag like `--launch` would be a nice suppliment to `--inspect`.
+A flag like `--launch` would be a nice supplement to `--inspect`.
 That said...

 *Opening internal Chrome links, externally, is not possible at the moment (ie. `chrome://` or `chrome-devtools://` in this case).
 This is most likely a security feature.
 That said, you can use a Chrome Extension as a proxy to make this work.
-Check out the [RESEARCH.md](https://github.com/darcyclarke/rawkit/blob/master/RESEARCH.md) for more information.*
+Check out the [RESEARCH.md](https://github.com/darcyclarke/rawkit/blob/master/RESEARCH.md) for more information.
+You can also use something like this [lighthouse/chrome-launcher](https://github.com/GoogleChrome/lighthouse/tree/master/chrome-launcher).*

-### How is this different then other Node.js Chrome debugging tools?

-Shout out to ["Will"](https://june07.com) who made [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en) (ie. *Node --inspector Manager*).
-Great project.
-NiM works by polling to see if new node debugging ports have opened to launch the inspector.
-That said, this is generally a slow & a bit clunky approach.
-Thus, I made this CLI tool to immediately open the developer tools when executed.
-Simple & fast.